sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-dotwallet.md

 2. After the user clicks **Agree to authorize** to log in, the authorization server redirects the user to the redirection URI.
 The following code receives the `code` through the callback uri,  exchanges the `code` for `access_token` and save it.

+Inside the [app directory](https://nextjs.org/docs/app/building-your-application/routing/defining-routes#creating-routes), folders are used to define routes in nextjs. we create `src/app/callback/route.ts` to handle the redirection request.

 ```ts
 import { redirect, notFound } from 'next/navigation';